renlabs-dev/torus-blog/src/data/blog/swarm-intelligence-as-inverse-origami.md

 We're once again looking at one of the many things here that are shaped like a Torus.

 The reality is, in most cases a problem landscape is in active motion.
 It cannot be mapped out once and be valid forever.
 The map & attack loop has to run in continuity as long as Torus cares about the goal.

+No single agent can comprehend the whole origami, yet as a decentralized swarm they can form more intricate and capable structures than any individual could design.
+Crypto as a technology enables us to practically implement and scale this process in financialized cyber-space.

+Torus.